 Pauoa has selected Second Step as the Social Emotional Curriculum taught to students.
-SEL is taught to all students in grades K-5 every other week during grade level specials.
-SEL curriculum focuses on developing strategies and skills to develop self awareness, social skills, regulate emotions, make good decisions, and other topics to support our student's growth.
-In addition to the SEL courses, teachers integrate SEL topics through their curriculum and literature in every grade level.
+This SEL curriculum focuses on developing strategies and skills to develop self awareness, social skills, regulate emotions, make good decisions, and other topics to support our student's growth.
+Classroom teachers integrate SEL topics through their curriculum and literature in every grade level.